Romsters/rpc-tests/README.md

 ## Installation

-Issue the following commands in succession:
+Issue the following commands:

-    git clone git@github.com:HorizenOfficial/rpc-tests.git
+    git clone git@github.com:HorizenOfficial/rpc-tests.git;
-    cd rpc-tests
+    cd rpc-tests;
+    git submodule add --force git@github.com:ethereum/execution-apis.git;
-    git submodule update --init
+    git submodule update --init;
-    npm install
+    npm install;
-    cp .env.local.example .env
+    cp .env.local.example .env;

 ### Running the tests

 To run the tests, simply issue:

-    npm run test
+    npm run test;

-### Running test only for specific namespace
+### Running test for a specific namespace

-You can run tests only for specific RPC namespace such as `rpc/eth` by issuing the following command:
+You can run tests for a specific RPC namespace such as `rpc/eth` by issuing the following command:

     npm run test rpc/eth

-### Running test only for specific RPC method
+### Running test for a specific RPC method

-You can run tests only for specific RPC method such as as `rpc/eth/feeHistory` by issuing the following command:
+You can run tests for a specific RPC method such as `rpc/eth/feeHistory` by issuing the following command:

-    npm run test rpc/eth/feeHistory/index.test.ts
+    npm run test rpc/eth/feeHistory

 Have a look at the `rpc/eth` directory for the list of supported RPC methods that can be tested.

 ### Modifying the test parameters

-You can modify the test parameters and use your own values by modifying the `options.params`.
-For example for `rpc/eth/blockNumber` method, you will perform your updates like so:
+You can modify the test parameters and use your own values by modifying the `options.params` property.
+For example for the `rpc/eth/getBlockByHash` method, you will add your parameters like so:

     options: {
       id: fixtures.id,
       jsonrpc: fixtures.jsonrpc,
-      method: "eth_blockNumber",
+      method: "eth_getBlockByHash",
-      params: [], // add your parameters inside this array },
+      params: ["0x4a390501c77e6f943a4f8cf69e4c76b426918f357583257df89878a8ef2caa39", true], // add parameters here },